-☐ A health care provider - such as a physician, pharmacy, or medical device company - bills for services you never got; ☐ A supplier bills for equipment different from what you got; ☐ Someone uses another person's Medicare card to get medical care, prescriptions, supplies or equipment; ☐ Someone bills for home medical equipment after it has been returned; $\hfill \Box$ A company offers a Medicare drug or health plan that hasn't been approved by Medicare; or ☐ A company uses false information to mislead you into joining a Medicare drug or health plan.
+☐ A health care provider - such as a physician, pharmacy, or medical device company - bills for services you never got; ☐ A supplier bills for equipment different from what you got; ☐ Someone uses another person's Medicare card to get medical care, prescriptions, supplies of equipment; ☐ Someone bills for home medical equipment after it has been returned; $\hfill \Box$ A company offers a Medicare drug or health plan that hasn't been approved by Medicare; or $\hfill \square$ A company uses false information to mislead you into joining a Medicare drug or health plan.

-To report a potential case of fraud in a Medicare benefit program, call Preferred Choice Palm Beach (HMO) Customer Service at 1-866-231-7201 (TTY 711), 24 hours a day, 7 days a week.
+To report a potential case of fraud in a Medicare benefit program, call Preferred Special Care Miami-Dade (HMO C-SNP) Customer Service at 1-866-231-7201 (TTY 711), 24 hours a day, 7 days a week.